dexiouz/100DaysOfCode/README.md

 ```js
 let ul = document.querySelector("#book-list ul");
 ```
-Next, add an eventListener to it.It will listen for a click event.
+Next, add an eventListener to it.
+It will listen for a click event.

 ```js
 ul.addEventListener('click', function(e){